News & Events

 What was the health problem that led you to carry out your research?

 Challenges in continuity of care between maternity and early childhood services can lead to children with developmental issues such as autism, speech delay, and ADHD not being identified early.
 Around 63,448 Australian children start school with developmental vulnerabilities, potentially leading to disability, chronic disease, reduced economic opportunities and intergenerational adversity.
 Kids from priority populations, including Indigenous, socio-economically disadvantaged and culturally and linguistically diverse (CALD) communities face up to double the rate of not being school-ready.
 The COVID-19 pandemic exacerbated inequities in access to child developmental checks, leading to missed opportunities for early intervention.
 Late intervention costs $15.2 billion in education, health and welfare annually.
-Effective, early identification and supports are needed to address child developmental issues,
+Effective, early identification and supports are needed to address child developmental issues, family mental health and psychosocial needs.

 Describe the research achievement and its impact.